Assam Career : IIT Guwahati Recruitment 2022

 Applications are invited for various project based positions in Indian Institute of Technology (IIT) Guwahati.

-Indian Institute of Technology (IIT) Guwahati is inviting applications from eligible candidates for the post of JRF (GATE) in the project entitled “Exploration of Underutilized Amaranthus species for Sustainable Livelihood, Nutritional Security and Climate Resilience of Western Himalayan Region” at the School of Agro and Rural Technology
+Indian Institute of Technology (IIT) Guwahati is inviting applications from eligible candidates for the post of SRF in the project entitled, “Fall Risk warning system for Elderly by gait analysis using wearable insole-based pressure sensors and integrated IOT” at the department of School of Energy Sciences and Engineering.

 No. of posts : 1